 How we do it

-Smarthistory is a radical collaborative of more than five hundred art historians, curators, archaeologists, and artists committed to rewriting the colonial legacies of art history and unlocking the expertise of hundreds of leading scholars, making the history of art accessible to more people, in more places, than any other publisher.
-We work hard to make our essays and videos engaging while retaining depth, nuance and analytic rigor.
+Smarthistory is a tiny not-for-profit that collaborates with more than eight hundred art historians, curators, archaeologists, knowledge-bearers, and artists committed to rewriting the colonial legacies of art history, making the history of art accessible to more people, in more places, than any other publisher.
+We work hard to make our essays and videos engaging while retaining depth, nuance, and analytic rigor.

 Art and life, pain and joy, past and present, profound and prosaic.
 All, in an instant, folded into one.
 What could have been boring and didactic instead hits a kind of pedagogical sweet spot — that priceless moment when a lesson becomes an event.
 Even if its author had wanted it to, an art history textbook could never produce such a moment.